tale-toul/OCP4baremetalIPI/README.md

 ## Creating the infrastructure with terraform and ansible

 The infrasctucture required to deploy the Openshift cluster can be created automatically with the terraform templates and ansible playbooks provided in this repository.
 The process requires a few steps run in a serialized manner due to the matroshka design of the components.
-The metal instance is created in the first place, then it is configure to support libvirt, then the libvirt resources are created, and finally some libvirts VMs are configured to support Openshift.
+The metal instance is created in the first place, then it is configured to support libvirt, then the libvirt resources are created, and finally some libvirts VMs are configured to support Openshift.

-For these instructions to run successfully [terraform](https://www.terraform.io) and [ansible](https://www.ansible.com) must be installed and working in the local host.
+For these instructions to run successfully [terraform](https://www.terraform.io) and [ansible](https://www.ansible.com) must be installed and working in the controlling.

 * Go to the [Terraform directory](Terraform/README.md) and follow the instructions to deploy the metal instance and associated components in AWS.

-* Go to the [Ansible directory](Ansible/README.md) and follow the instructions in the sections: [subscribe the host with Red Hat](Ansible/README.md#subscribe-hosts-with-red-hat), [Add the ssh key to ansible](Ansible#add-the-common-ssh-key) and [Running the playbook to configure the metal instance](Ansible#running-the-playbook-to-configure-the-metal-ec2-instance)
+* Go to the [Ansible directory](Ansible/README.md) and follow the instructions in the sections: [Subscribe hosts with Red Hat](Ansible/README.md#subscribe-hosts-with-red-hat), [Add the common ssh key](Ansible#add-the-common-ssh-key) and [Running the playbook to configure the metal EC2 instance](Ansible#running-the-playbook-to-configure-the-metal-ec2-instance)

+* Optionally to get more insights about the libvirt resources from an easy to use tool, run [virt manager](https://virt-manager.org/) on the localhost as explained in [Connecting to the VMs with virt-manager](#connecting-to-the-VMs-with-virt-manager).
+The configuration tasks have been executed by the ansible playbook so only the connection command needs to be run.

 * Go to the [Terraform/libvirt directory](Terraform/libvirt/README.md) and follow the instructions to create the libvirt/KVM resources on top of which the Openshift cluster will be deployed.